FMIA Week 3: A Sunday of Surprises? Nah, A Vet Says, ‘This Is The Normal’

 Defensive Players of the Week

 Earl Thomas, safety, Seattle.
-With so much folderol swirling around Thomas—he is unhappy the Seahawks won’t re-do his contract, he mysteriously didn’t practice Friday, Chris Mortensen reported the club is considering fining him for undisclosed reasons—was huge in the Seahawks’ 24-13 win over Dallas.
+With so much fodder swirling around Thomas—he is unhappy the Seahawks won’t re-do his contract, he mysteriously didn’t practice Friday, Chris Mortensen reported the club is considering fining him for undisclosed reasons—was huge in the Seahawks’ 24-13 win over Dallas.
 He had two interceptions—one in a scoreless game stopping the Cowboys near midfield, and the second to snuff out Dallas’ final hopes with less than four minutes to play and the Cowboys driving.
 Thomas made a rookie mistake then, bowing dramatically toward the Dallas sideline, sticking it to the Cowboys for not trading for him when he wanted to go there this offseason.

 Xavien Howard, cornerback, Miami.
 The Dolphins are 3-0, and it’s the defense that won Sunday’s game against the Raiders.
 Howard had two picks, both of which prevented points.
 In the first quarter, he intercepted a Derek Carr pass at his own 4-yard line and returned it 39 yards.
 In the fourth quarter, with the Raiders driving to try to take the lead in a 21-17 game, Carr threw for the end zone, and Howard picked it off nine yards deep to ice the win.